en_USEnglish

 export default App;

-To create routes in a React Native application, you can use the React Navigation components.
-Each route corresponds to a screen in the application and can be configured with additional properties such as parameters or navigation options.
+To create routes in a React Native app, you can use React Navigation's navigation components.
+Each route corresponds to a screen in the app and can be configured with additional properties such as parameters or navigation options.

 Passing parameters between routes

-To pass parameters between routes in a React Native application, you can use the React Navigation options.
-Parameters can be passed when navigating from one route to another, and can be retrieved in the destination component.
+To pass parameters between routes in a React Native app, you can use React Navigation's navigation options.
+Parameters can be passed when navigating from one route to another and can be retrieved in the destination component.

 Using the Fetch API for HTTP requests